Suklamphaa: Execution of Borgohain and Charing Raja and appointment of Debera as Borbarua

 Debera Hazarika, the ring leader of the coup which ousted Udayaditya Singha, was dissatisfied with his position, as he felt that all others got the benefits of the new regime but him.
 He desired the post of Borbarua in which Ramdhwaj Singha had already appointed his trusted follower Ghorakonwar Borbarua.
 Therefore, Debera decided to use trick and conspiracy to achieve his desired objective.
 During a visit to the Ahom shrine at Charaideo, Debera informed the king that the Charing Raja, the younger brother of Ramdhwaj Singha, and Langichang Borgohain had taken possession of the Palace at Garhgaon.
 The king dispatched a messenger on horseback to ascertain the truth of the report, and himself hurried back and took shelter at Kathalbari fort.
 The messenger returned with the information that all was quite at Garhgaon.
 Debera explained away the discrepancy by saying that a horse had been sent by the Borgohain to the Charing Raja, but the prince did not come, for which reason the plan to storm the palace at Garhgaon had to be abandoned.
 Debera then produced some false witnesses to support the allegation of conspiracy against Borgohain and Charing Raja.
 Without further enquiry, Ramdhwaj Singha sent emissaries to the residences of both Langichang Borgohain and Charing Raja, with orders to put them to death.
 Both Borgohain and Charing Raja were executed without any formal trial.

 Debera then accused Ghorakonwar Borbarua of being party to the conspiracy and produced evidence in support; with the result that Ghorakonwar Borbarua was removed from his office and sent home.
 Debera Hazarika then was appointed as the Borbarua and his nephew Chengmung Gohain, son of Nakjoi Dulia Barua, was appointed Borgohain.

-Expedition against the Chutiyas and Mishmis
+Expedition against the Chutias and Mishmis

-The Chutiyas, in collaboration with the hill tribes of Abors and Mishmis, rose against the authority of Ahom king in Sadiya.
-Though the revolt started during the reign of Udayaditya Singha, it took serious turn during the reign of Ramdhwaj Singha.
+The Chutias, in collaboration with the hill tribes of Abors and Mishmis, rose against the authority of the Ahom king in Sadiya.
+Though the revolt started during the reign of Udayaditya Singha, it took a serious turn during the reign of Ramdhwaj Singha.
 The king ordered Debera Borbarua to send an expedition to quell the rebellion.
-A force was sent against the rebels in Sadiya and the rebels were quickly defeated.
-Many of their males were deported and a yearly tribute of boats was exacted.

-There was also trouble with the Mishmis, who has made a raid in Ahom territory.
+A force was sent against the rebels in Sadiya, and the rebels were quickly defeated.
+Many of their males were deported, and a yearly tribute of boats was exacted.
+There was also trouble with the Mishmis, who had made a raid in Ahom territory.
 They surrounded a small detachment of 100 men which was sent against them, but submitted on the arrival of a stronger force under the Borphukan, and gave up the men responsible for the raid.